-1. Ensure cable is shipped on reels of marked continuous length.

-2. Ensure each cable is shipped on a separate, strongly constructed reel designed to prevent damage to the cable during shipment and installation.
-3. Ensure each reel has a minimum of 6 feet on each end of the cable available for testing.

-J. E

-4. Ensure that all fiber optic cable is continuous and free from damage.

-5. Ensure no point discontinuities greater than 0.1 decibel per reel.

-6. Provide a copy of the transmission loss test results as required by the EIA/TIA-455-61 standard, as well as results from factory tests performed prior to shipping.

-7. Ensure that the manufacturer provides the date of manufacture; product and serial numbers; cable data, including the reel length; refraction index; the project name and location; type of fiber and quantity of strands used; technical product data sheets; and reel numbers.

-633-2.1.6 Manufacturer Testing and Certification: Provide documentation of all factory tests performed by the manufacturer for all fiber optic cable, splicing material, cable terminations, and patch panels.

-633-2.2 Twisted Pair Cable: Use shielded underground and aerial cable with separate support wire conforming to Rural Electrification Administration (REA) Specification PE-39, filled telephone cables.
+- 1. Ensure cable is shipped on reels of marked continuous length. - 2.
+Ensure each cable is shipped on a separate, strongly constructed reel designed to prevent damage to the cable during shipment and installation. - 3.
+Ensure each reel has a minimum of 6 feet on each end of the cable available for testing. - 4.
+Ensure that all fiber optic cable is continuous and free from - 5.
+Ensure no point discontinuities greater than 0.1 decibel per reel. - 6.
+Provide a copy of the transmission loss test results as required by the EIA/TIA-455-61 standard, as well as results from factory tests performed prior to shipping. - 7.
+Ensure that the manufacturer provides the date of manufacture; product and serial numbers; cable data, including the reel length; refraction index; the project name and location; type of fiber and quantity of strands used; technical product data sheets; and reel numbers. - 633-2.1.6 Manufacturer Testing and Certification: Provide documentation of all factory tests performed by the manufacturer for all fiber optic cable, splicing material, cable terminations, and patch panels. - 633-2.2 Twisted Pair Cable: Use shielded underground and aerial cable with separate support wire conforming to Rural Electrification Administration (REA) Specification PE-39, filled telephone cables.
 Use shielded aerial copper communication with integral support wire conforming to REA Specification PE-38, aerial telephone cables.
-Use only No. 22 AWG solid cables for copper connections in traffic signal closed loop systems.
+Use only No. 22 AWG solid cables for copper connections in traffic signal closed loop systems. - 633-2.3 Cable Support Wire: Meet the requirements of 632-2.2. - 633-2.4 Cable Attachment Hardware: Meet the requirements of 632-2.3.

-633-2.3 Communication Cable Support Wire: Provide support wire, whether separate from or integral to aerial interconnect cable, having a minimum diameter of 6.35 mm and meeting the requirements in Section A634.

-633-2.4 Aerial Cable Attachment Hardware: Use attachment hardware with sufficient tensile strength for the application.
-Ensure that all bolts and nuts less than 5/8 inch in diameter are passivated stainless steel, Type 316 or Type 304 and meet the requirements of ASTM F593 and ASTM F594 for corrosion resistance.
-Ensure that all bolts and nuts 5/8 inch and over in diameter are galvanized and meet the requirements of ASTM A307.
-Use stainless steel lashing wire, galvanized or stainless steel lashing rod, cable rings or self-locking cable ties of UV stabilized black plastic having a minimum tensile strength of 100 pounds.